djlee1509/smart-parse/README.md

 please find the link below:-
 https://bit.ly/2uBcbwa

-Finally, I was currently working on the Testing but, due to time-limit and as well as I don't know the expected outcome of the counts of most page views and unique views, it was bit abstract to write the testing from the beginning.
+Finally, I was currently working on the Testing but, due to time-limit, I couldn't write one for now but, I will write the test when I am available after submission.

-Given more time, after submitting this challenge, I will try to work on adding some Testing by researching and studying.

 Thanks very much and if you have any further questions, please do not hesitate to contact me via email.